"Is the new e-Course version of the Asheford Program completely online or will I have to download it?

 "Do you also teach using audio or CD's?"

 Yes, audio lectures are included within your Course as a part of your Teaching Aids package (either in CD format, or as "audio-file segments" that are part of your online e-Course).
 These recordings contain a series of supplemental lectures on topics and subjects directly related to the latest breaking trends and styles within the antique industry today.

 "When I have received my Appraisal Certification, do you help graduates find work?"

 Yes.
 The A.I.A. actively promotes its graduates in every respect, including directing appraisal inquiries that come to the Institute in order to match them with prospective graduates.
 The A.I.A. also has a central database listing of graduates that is available to all major North American insurance companies.
 These companies are able to access this database, and then contact Asheford graduates directly.

 "When I have finished your Plans, will I receive a Diploma?"

-Yes, when you have completed all Course examinations successfully, you will be awarded a beautiful diploma certifying the completion of your Asheford Institute Of Antiques training in antiques, collectibles and appraising.
+Yes, when you have completed all Course examinations successfully, you will be awarded the Institute's internationally recognized diploma, acknowledging your completion of the 12-volume Course on antiques and collectibles, as well as your professional-level "certification" in the field of personal property appraising.